 As a Team Manager, you will receive the following:

 - Challenge materials including a Roadmap outlining your first 16 team meetings.

 How much time do I need for DI?

 Most team Managers start in the late fall, but some don’t begin until January.
 The average Team Manager meets once a week for 1 to 3 hours (depending on the age of the team members), and as the tournament approaches the team may decide to add additional practice time.
 The time requirement may also vary by Challenge chosen, and the competitive ambitions of the team.

-Teams placing at their Regional Tournament will advance to the State Tournament in April and teams placing at State will advance to Global Finals at the end of May.
+Teams that place at their Regional Tournament have the option to advance to the State Tournament in April.
+Teams that place at State have the option to advance to Global Finals at the end of May.